hipstersmoothie/Front-End-Toolbox/README.md

 ## CSS
 - :memo: [Container Queries](https://philipwalton.github.io/responsive-components/) A modern approach to styling elements based on the size of their container.
 - :memo: [Flexbox Tutorial](https://scotch.io/tutorials/a-visual-guide-to-css3-flexbox-properties) A Visual Guide to CSS3 Flexbox Properties
+- :memo: [30 Seconds of CSS](https://atomiks.github.io/30-seconds-of-css/) A curated collection of useful CSS snippets you can understand in 30 seconds or less.
+- :package: [CSS3 Animation Cheat Sheet](http://www.justinaguilar.com/animations/index.html) The CSS3 Animation Cheat Sheet is a set of preset, plug-and-play animations for your web projects.
+All you need to do is add the stylesheet to your website and apply the premade CSS classes to the elements you want animated.
 - :package: [Pure.css](https://purecss.io/) A set of small, responsive CSS modules that you can use in every web project.
 - :package: [CSS Modules](https://github.com/css-modules/css-modules) A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.
 - :package: [Stylelint](https://github.com/stylelint/stylelint) A mighty, modern CSS linter.